 Eg kan ikkje sove no

 The boy in this winter night story cannot sleep; therefore it’s good to have daddy there to answer all his questions.
 Like are the red birds sleeping?
 Do the foxes eat their food?
 And most importantly: is mummy sleeping?
 In this starry and quiet picture book, we meet a confident father and an anxious boy who take care of each other in the vast winter night.
 From 4 to 10 years.

 Mr. Jones is a grump.
 He does not like people.
 He does not like animals.
 He does not even like children, come to think of it!

 One day he suddenly discovers a non-expecting visitor in the garden.
 What should a grump do then?
-Mr. Jones got a visitor/A visit for Mr. Jones is a lively book about friendship and how life can be turned upside down by a giant elephant in his own garden.
+Mr. Jones has a visitor is a lively book about friendship and how life can be turned upside down by a giant elephant in his own garden.
 The story tells about little Alfred and the elephant called Gift, and how life might change for a grumpy old man.

 – Look, Dad, says Mone. – The Moon is following me again today!
 Do you think the Moon is on her way to kindergarten?